Aptomi/k8s-app-engine/README.md

 ## Tools

+* ```make validate``` runs code re-format and error/warning checks on code (everything listed below).
+In you want to run individual things:
   * ```make fmt``` runs fmt that will ensure code style and print changed files
   * ```make vet``` runs vet that examines Go source code and reports suspicious constructs, such as Printf calls whose arguments do not align with the format string.
 Vet uses heuristics that do not guarantee all reports are genuine problems, but it can find errors not caught by the compilers
   * ```make lint``` runs linter for Go source code

 ## How to set up demo environment on Google Cloud